Terminator 3: Rise of the Machines

 Fasten your seatbelts: The Terminator is back.
-The new model has lots of upgrades, lots of new powers and some interesting new shapes.
+The new model has lots of upgrades, lots of new powers, and some interesting new shapes.
 These changes lead to surprising plot twists and some funny lines.
-But the best part of Terminator 3 remains the old formula: one long, exciting chase scene.
-Fans of the Terminator series know the recipe well by now: a relentless, all powerful cyborg is sent back from the future by its machine masters to kill the young John Conner as part of a plan to exterminate the human race.
+But the best part remains the old formula: one long, exciting chase scene.
+Fans of the Terminator series know the recipe well by now: a relentless, all-powerful cyborg is sent back from the future by its machine masters to kill the young John Conner as part of a plan to exterminate the human race.
 Each time, fragile human beings must find the resolve and ingenuity to escape the terminator, with doomsday hanging in the balance.

 Is it any good?

-The recipe is so familiar that Terminator 3 contains in-jokes and occasionally pokes fun at itself, building on themes and expectations from past Terminator movies.
-There are some humorous moments that would not have appeared in the earlier movies, such as the indignant motorist in the path of destruction who wants to complain about his dented fender, or the scene where the muscular Schwarzenegger is mistaken for a male stripper.
+The recipe is so familiar that TERMINATOR 3: RISE OF THE MACHINES contains in-jokes and occasionally pokes fun at itself, building on themes and expectations from past Terminator movies.
+There are some humorous moments that would not have appeared in the earlier movies, such as the indignant motorist in the path of destruction who wants to complain about his dented fender or the scene where the muscular Schwarzenegger is mistaken for a male stripper.

-The chase scenes in Terminator 3 are a little more clever and a lot more expensive.
+The chase scenes in Terminator 3 are a bit more clever and a lot more expensive.
 But their timing is perfect.
-The director establishes his credentials right from the start with a truck chase that is a carefully orchestrated hurricane of destruction.
-This is a wildly entertaining movie and should do well at the box office, but it has some significant flaws as well, most noticeably in the plot, which disappoints at important points in the story.
-However, plot flaws are not likely to discourage the hard core Terminator fans.
+The director establishes his credentials right from the start with a truck chase that's a carefully orchestrated hurricane of destruction.
+This is a wildly entertaining movie, but it has some significant flaws as well, most noticeably in the plot, which disappoints at important points in the story.
+However, plot flaws are not likely to discourage hard-core fans.